maximelaval/NLP---QuotePopularity/README.md

 - For least popular topics, results are highly volatile for shorter periods of time.
 - Score is comparative, not absolute, so it might be problematic to compare results over time.

+Our team has experience with GT, so we are aware of uses and risks.
+You can see monthly popularity of "Donald Trump" search over several years in (fig. TrumpGT.jpg)

 ### Wikimedia

 By using their REST API, we are able to retrieve the number of visits on a given page, to use it as estimate of our speakers popularity, as it could be a confounding factor for ones sentence popularity.